Disclaimers and Legal Notices

 In accordance with Title I of Public Law 101-542, information about graduation rates is available from the Office of Institutional Research by clicking here; additional graduation data is also available at the Colorado Department of Higher Education website: http://highered.colorado.gov.

 It is the policy of Red Rocks Community College to maintain records in compliance with State and Federal retention and privacy laws, comply with the Colorado Open Records Act and to protect records maintained by the College.
+Click here to see this policy.
 The Custodian of Records is responsible for coordination of records and maintenance as well as receive and coordinate responses to public requests.
 The Custodian of Records for Red Rocks Community College is:

 Bill Dial, Ph.D., PHR

 Executive Director, Human Resources